Posts

 Image

-Firestarter (1984) is one of those 80s sci-fi/horror films that has managed to escape me all this time, but I've been slowly but surely remedying that, along with catching up on/revisiting Stephen King adaptations.
+Firestarter (1984) is one of those '80s sci-fi/horror films that has managed to escape me all this time, but I've been slowly but surely remedying that, along with catching up on/revisiting Stephen King adaptations.
 Drew Barrymore is the titular starter of fires, Charlie, and a government agency known as The Shop wants to control her pyrokinetic powers to (what else?) use them as a weapon.
 Barrymore can be a bit saccharine at times, but she's so damn adorable that it's difficult not to love her.
 It also makes it easier to accept when she burns several people alive (although, let's be fair, most of them have it coming in this story).
 And Firestarter is chock-full of absolutely insane fire stunts that just don't occur in movies anymore.
 David Keith is serviceable as Charlie's dad Andy—doing everything he can to protect her while father and daughter are on the run—but a stronger lead actor could have been chosen.
-George C. Scott is perhaps too convincin
+George C. Scott is perhaps too conv

 The Crazies (2010) ***